TTRUCurtis/digital-phenotyping-server-documentation/source/setup.rst

             sudo systemctl status <server_name> # To check the status of the server sudo systemctl restart <server_name> # To deploy any changes made to the server

-    * Logs are captured in the logs directory inside each server's directory.
-To view all logs or crashes use the following command
+    #.
+Logs are captured in the logs directory inside each server's directory.
+To view all logs or crashes use the following command.

         .. code-block:: bash